alexrenda/surrogate-data-code-table-experiments/README.md

 # Turaco Language and Experiments

-This repository contains the implementation of the Turaco programming language and its analysis, and the experiments in Sections 2 and 5 of the paper "Optimal Data Sampling for Training Neural Surrogates of Programs".
+This repository contains the implementation of the Turaco programming language and its analysis, and the experiments in the paper "Turaco: Optimal Data Sampling for Training Neural Surrogates of Programs".

 ## Install